the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### New Star
 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
+- On the run now gives two Wandering Doctor replacements instead of a Militia.
 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
 They also cannot be purchased.
+- New UUs:
+  - Combat Medic (replaces Wandering Doctor, no Sight penalty or tech/infrastructure requirement but is slightly less effective at healing)
-- New UU: Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout or Toxic Waste, more expensive to build)
+  - Rapid Response Squad (replaces Forward Observer, starts with Gas Mask and Medic I/II, 75% strength on defense, can sacrifice itself to clear Fallout or Toxic Waste, more expensive to build)
 - New UBs:
   - Soup Kitchen (replaces Prison Camp, +2 Food, +1 Local Happiness, removes extra unhappiness from annexed cities, does not provide Slaves, no restrictions on building)
   - Triage (replaces Work Camp, +10 unit healing for units adjacent to the city, +15% Production towards "support" units, +1 Local Happiness restored at Voting Rights, does not consume Slaves)
+  - Rehabilitation Center (standalone, +2 Local Happiness increasing to +4 upon adopting Voting Rights, liberates an acquired Slave to add +1 population to the city)
-  - Emergency Response Network (replaces Listening Post, adds 1 Administrator slot instead of +1 Local Happiness, adds protection from nukes, does not remove extra unhappiness from annexed cities since unlike Prison Camps/Listening Posts + all other replacements, it can exist alongside a Soup Kitchen)
+  - Emergency Response Network (replaces Listening Post, adds protection from nukes, does not remove extra unhappiness from annexed cities since unlike Prison Camps/Listening Posts + all other replacements, it can exist alongside a Soup Kitchen)
   - Medical School (replaces Public School, requires a Hospital instead of a Library, awards Medic II to new units and adds +1 Local Happiness while the faction has Power)
-- TODO: Add some way for them to liberate Slaves provided by City-States/Great Improvements

 #### The Patriots
 - They now start with only one free tech - Munitions, instead of any of their original four - and no longer have an early-game Science penalty.
 Citadels receive an extra +2 Production/Science, increasing to +4 in the Industrial era.